-Reindeer Oreos, complete with a shiny red nose, are an easy way to cook up a lot of fun without a lot of cooking.
-These adorable reindeer might not be able to pull a sleigh, but they’ll make a festive footprint on your holiday baking.
+Reindeer Oreos, complete with a shiny red nose, is an easy way to cook up a lot of fun without a lot of cooking.
+They’ll make a festive hoofprint in your holiday baking.

 Look out!
 These chocolate treats are about to unseat Rudolph as the most famous reindeer of all.